Jang Song-thaek: Rehabilitation

-News Agency on 29 January 2006 found that Jang had been reinstated in December 2005.
+Korean Central News Agency on 29 January 2006 found that Jang had been reinstated in December 2005.
 At the time of the restoration, North Korean media reported that he was not the first deputy director of the organizing leadership of the Party Central Committee, but merely the first deputy director of the Party Central Committee.
 It is said that he was reinstated as the first deputy director of the Capital Construction Department.
-In 2005 and September 2006, before and after the return, a military truck collided with Jang's car and Jang was seriously injured, but it was suspected that Ri Je-gang had attempted murder.
-Jang re-emerged in March 2006, accompanying Kim Jong-il on an official visit to China.
+In 2005 and in September 2006, Jang was involved in auto accidents, the first leaving him hospitalized for five months.
+In one of the collisions his car was hit by a military truck, and there were rumors of an assassination plot.
+Jang re-emerged in March 2006, accompanying Kim Jong Il on an official visit to China.
 In October 2007, the Korean Central News Agency confirmed that Jang had been promoted to the newly recreated post of first vice-director of the Workers' Party of Korea, with oversight responsibility for the police, judiciary, and other areas of internal security; Jang attended South Korean president Roh Moo-hyun's luncheon during the latter's visit to the North.
 It was later revealed that Jang had been actually appointed director of the Administration Department, an old agency of the Workers' Party abolished in 1990 and re-created by splitting the Organization Department.
 He was elected to the National Defence Commission (NDC) in April 2009.
 He was made vice-chairman of the commission in summer 2010.

-During this period he was a close ally of Kim Jong-il.
+During this period he was a close ally of Kim Jong Il.
 Jang was still in the post four years later, in April 2013.
-The NDC was North Korea's de facto supreme decision-making body; Jang's promotion made him a key executive deputy, second only to Kim Jong-il.
-It is speculated that the move was part of posturing to make Kim Jong-il's son Kim Jong-un the next leader of North Korea.
-Jang's position in North Korean politics was also ostensibly boosted by the death of Ri Je-gang, a senior leader who was tipped by Kim Jong-il as a crucial overseer of the succession campaign.
+The NDC was North Korea's de facto supreme decision-making body; Jang's promotion made him a key executive deputy, second only to Kim Jong Il.
+It is speculated that the move was part of posturing to make Kim Jong Il's son Kim Jong Un the next leader of North Korea.
+Jang's position in North Korean politics was also ostensibly boosted by the death of Ri Je-gang, a senior leader who was tipped by Kim Jong Il as a crucial overseer of the succession campaign.